callumfriedman/Neural-Waves/README.md

 ./a.out>output.csv
 ```

-Finally, using MATLAB, you can visualise the output data by running the file 'plotter.m'.
+Finally, using MATLAB, you can visualise the output data by running the file 'plotresponse.m'.

 ## How does it work?